Stolz/linux-cheat-sheets/alias.md

 	# Number of lines or commands that
 	# - are allowed in the history FILE at startup time of a session,
-	# - are stored in the history FILE at the end of your bash session for use in future sessions. (defaul: 500)
+	# - are stored in the history FILE at the end of your bash session for use in future sessions.
 	HISTFILESIZE=10000 #defaul: 500

+	# Do not save repeated lines
+	HISTCONTROL=ignoreboth:erasedups

 File `$HOME/.bashrc`